Moxa

 The Moxa stick

 A moxa stick is a thick cigar that smolders while being moved back and forth or towards a point above the skin.
 Of course, the cigar does not touch the skin.
 Women with a baby in breech position may be familiar with the moxa stick.
-Heating the outer corner of the nails of both little toes with moxa daily can encourage the baby to turn.
-Always consult a well-trained acupuncturist and consult with your midwife or doctor.
+Heating the outer corner of the nails of both little toes daily with moxa can encourage the baby to turn.
+Always consult a well-trained acupuncturist and discuss with your midwife or doctor.

 Moxa on the needle

-Moxa ball
+Moxa pellet

 Moxa lamp